-While the beautiful beaches are certainly one of Lefkas’ major draws for tourists, the island has far more to offer than simply lounging around on the beach all day.
-Lefkas’ most popular resorts are scattered along its eastern coast, with Nidri being the biggest.
+While the beautiful beaches are certainly one of Lefkas’ major draws for tourists in 2018 / 2019, Lefkada has far more to offer than simply lounging around on the beach all day.
+Lefkas’ most popular resorts are scattered along its eastern coast, with Nidri being the biggest, but the resort of Nikiana is also popular.
 Whether you’re an avid photography buff or an amateur snapper, make sure you bring along your camera as Lefkas is one of the most photo-friendly islands in all of Greece.

 Although many of the towns in Lefkas have a quaint, intimate vibe, the cuisine here is vibrant and exciting.
 Greek tavernas here use high quality, traditional ingredients including honey, citrus fruits and olive oil sourced from the local area.
-Whether you’re new to Greek cuisine or consider yourself a bit of a conaisseur, there’s no better place to experience the best that Greek gastronomy has to offer than traditional Greek tavernas.
+Whether you’re new to Greek cuisine or consider yourself a bit of a connoisseur, there’s no better place to experience the best that Greek gastronomy has to offer than traditional Greek tavernas.
 In Lefkas tavernas serve only fresh-caught fish and other seafood sourced from local ports, including some amazing speciality dishes to try if you’re feeling adventurous, like squid and octopus.
 Some of the main dishes in the area include spiced salami and sausage, savoro, or fish cooked in fresh rosemary, onion and garlic, aliada, or fresh fish, and the traditional Greek sweets of nougat and pasteli, or nougat with honey.

 Lefkas is a great choice of destination for your family holiday.
-With many of us too busy to spend much quality time with family during a typical week, the laid-back lifestyle and atmosphere of Lefkas makes it the ideal setting for spending lots of time together as a family and unwinding.
-Lefkas is a popular choice of Greek island for active families, as the balmy weather and beautiful surroundings make it the perfect place to get out and be active every day.
+With many of us too busy to spend much quality time with family during a typical week, the laid-back lifestyle and atmosphere of Lefkas make it the ideal setting for spending lots of time together as a family and unwinding.
+Lefkas is a popular choice of Greek Island for active families, as the balmy weather and beautiful surroundings make it the perfect place to get out and be active every day.
 You can take day trips to the beach with your family and do a spot of swimming, run along the beach or bring a ball for a kickabout.
 If you head slightly further inland, you’ll come across beautiful countryside that’s great for hikes and cycle rides.
-If your family loves nature, head to the scenic Nydri Waterfalls near to Rahi Village to enjoy the walking trails through the floral fields and green hills of Karadiatika, Neohori and Paleokato.
+If your family loves nature, head to the scenic Nidri Waterfalls near to Rahi Village to enjoy the walking trails through the floral fields and green hills of Karadiatika, Neohori and Paleokato.
 If you’re keen to teach your children more about the history of Greece, there are also several local points of interest including the Palaeolithic and Neolithic ruins in Vasiliki.

-Action and Adventure
+Action & Adventure

 For a particularly family-friendly beach, try Kathisma, which is located 15 kilometres to the south west of Lefkada Town.
 This extensive beach is sandy and has beautiful waters for swimming and paddling, with easy access for children and those with walking difficulties.
-The most visited beach resort in Lefkas is undoubtedly Agios Ioannis, which is just a few kilometres west of the town area.
+The most visited beach resort in Lefkas is undoubtedly Aghios Ioannis, which is just a few kilometres west of the town area.
 The beach has good facilities and is easy to access, but it’s worth bearing in mind that this beach is popular with kitesurfers and windsurfers due to strong winds that blow frequently in this area which may not be suitable for some visitors including the elderly and very young.

 Lefkas has a pleasant nightlife scene with some great venues for a memorable night out, whether you’re single and partying it up or are looking for some family-friendly venues for fun-filled evenings with your loved ones.
 Nidri, situated on the east coast of Lefkas, has a wide range of restaurants and bars, with a bustling main street that runs opposite to the harbour road.
 Down by the waterfront, you’ll find plenty of traditional Greek tavernas that are ideal for family evenings out.
-There are lounge bars in Nidri, Lefkada and Vasiliki, while you can head to Nidri for a more vibrant nightlife experience with clubbing venues open until 2 or 3am.
+There are lounge bars in Nidri, Lefkada Town and Vasiliki, while you can head to Nidri for a more vibrant nightlife experience with clubbing venues open until 2 or 3am.

 Lefkas is beautifully green and surrounded by bright blue water, the physical representation of the outdoors-loving Mediterranean lifestyle.
 Lefkas has a rich culture and heritage originating from ancient times.
 It is said that Lefkas was the island that Homer named Ithaca, on which he discovered the Palace of Odysseus.
 In addition to its role in Homer’s iconic Odyssey, Lefkas is said to be the place that Sappho dived into the sea after she discovered that her love was unrequited.
 Some of the best cultural attractions in Lefkas include the Castle of Agia Mavra, a castle built in medieval times by the Frankish forces that occupied Lefkas in 1294 which protected the wider region from invasion, and the main religious centre in Lefkas, the Monastery of Faneromeni.
 Lefkas has a wonderful range of festivals throughout the year, including the Folklore Festival, which has taken place in Lefkas Town for over four decades, and the Lentil Festival, both of which take place in August.